Skip to main content

 Is Klonopin or Valium better?

-There are no studies directly comparing the two drugs.
-Your healthcare provider can determine if one of these drugs is appropriate for you, taking into account your medical conditions, history, and other medications you take.
+Because they vary in FDA-approved uses, it is difficult to compare the two drugs.
+Your healthcare provider can determine if one of these drugs is appropriate for you, taking into account individual considerations such as your medical conditions, medical history, and other medications you take.

 Can I use Klonopin or Valium while pregnant?

-Both drugs are category D and should not be used in pregnancy.
-They could cause harm to the developing fetus.
-If you are already taking Klonopin or Valium and find out that you are pregnant, consult your healthcare provider immediately.
+These medications are generally not used in pregnancy.
+They could cause harm to the unborn baby.
+If you are already taking Klonopin or Valium and find out that you are pregnant, consult your healthcare provider right away.

 Can I use Klonopin or Valium with alcohol?